AyubM29/data-analytics-power-bi-report233/README.md

 Executive Summary:

-For this page i had to alter the cross-filtering so the 'Orders by Category' chart and the 'Top 10 Products' table would not filter the card visuals or the KPI's.
+For this page i altered the cross-filtering so the 'Orders by Category' chart and the 'Top 10 Products' table would not filter the card visuals or the KPI's.

 Customer Detail:

-For this page, i had to make sure the 'Top 20 Customers' table does not filter any of the other visuals.
+For this page, i made sure the 'Top 20 Customers' table did not filter any of the other visuals.
 Moreover, i also altered the interaction between the 'Total Customers by Category' chart and the 'Total Customers' line graph to make sure the chart does not affect the line graph.
 Lastly, the 'Total Customers by Country' donut chart was altered to ensure it cross-filtered the 'Total Customers by Category' chart.

 Product Detail: